Associate Professor of Slavic Languages and Literature

 GRADUATE: Introduction to Old Church Slavonic and the History of Russian Literary Language; Old Russian Literature; Eighteenth-Century Russian Literature; Nationalism and Aesthetic Experiment: Russian Art and Literature, 1860-1910s (graduate seminar); Modernist Poetics and the Birth of Modern Literary Theory in Russia (graduate seminar); Russian Modernism: Aesthetic Ideas, Poetics, and Cultural Mythologies (graduate seminar)

-For complete list of publications, please see Prof. Shevelenko's CV (link below)
+For a complete list of publications, please see Prof. Shevelenko's CV (link below)

 WORK IN PROGRESS: